Hind Sight Competition

 How to enter

-To enter, simply write a short (or longer) story about a Sika hind you shoot this winter (June to October).
+To enter, simply write a short (or longer) story about a Sika hind you shoot.
 Focus on what you learned about your hind and the environment she was living in, by studying the carcass in detail.
 Please include the following in your story:

 - A nice (tasteful) photo of your hind (avoiding bloody, gruesome pics)